 April 28 & 29 – Kitchissippi United Church Spring Rummage Sale

-A fine selection of clothing, jewellery, shoes, boutique items, books, collectibles, household items, toys and more make this a popular event.
+A fine selection of clothing, jewelry, shoes, boutique items, books, collectables, household items, toys and more make this a popular event.
 Friday, April 28 from 7 p.m. to 9 p.m. and Saturday, April 29 from 9 a.m. to 12 noon at 630 Island Park Dr. (at the Queensway).
 For information call 613-722-7254.

 May 3 to 5 – The Happening Ottawa